OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 # Approaches to Implement XNORNet

-`BLAS` is a very ancient, and established linear algebra framework.
+`BLAS` is a very ancient, and established linear algebra framework interface.
 It stands for :

 - `B`asic
 - `L`inear
 - `A`lgebra
 - `S`ubprograms

-, and many libraries implement their subroutines based off of `BLAS`'s interface.
+and many libraries implement their subroutines based off of `BLAS`'s interface.
 Some of the fastest variants of `BLAS` are `MKL` from Intel, `ATLAS`, and `OpenBLAS`.
 The most common subprograms deep learning uses are:

 - `dot` (dot product between 2 vectors)
 - `gemv`/`gevm`, `ge`neral `m`atrix `v`ector